-Cyber insurance is becoming increasingly important as companies rely more on digital systems and as cyberattacks and data breaches become more prevalent.
+Cyber insurance is becoming increasingly important as companies rely more on digital systems and as cyberattacks, ransomware attacks, and data breaches become more prevalent.
 Many companies manage sensitive data, including credit card information, customer names and addresses, Social Security numbers, or other confidential information.
 If your company is affected by a cyberattack, you could find yourself dealing with costly lawsuits, data restoration expenses, and regulatory fines.

 The Best Cyber Insurance Companies

 |3||AIG||4.7 / 5.0|

 |4||CNA||4.7 / 5.0|